peterpeterparker/daviddalbusco.com/README.md

-Hello,
+Hi 👋

-I'm [David Dal Busco].
-I'm a freelancer web developer.
+I'm [David Dal Busco], a freelance web developer, open source enthusiast, based in Zürich, Switzerland.

-This project is my personal website which showcases my portfolio and blog entries.
+This project is my personal website that showcases my portfolio and blog entries.

 ## Table of contents